-Andrew is a Senior Lecturer and Year 1 Contextual and Theoretical Studies Coordinator linked to the Graphic Design Communication Programme at London College of Communication.
+Andrew is a Senior Lecturer in Contextual and Theoretical Studies (CTS) at London College of Communication.

-Andrew holds a PGCE with Distinction (University of Essex, 2013), an MA with Distinction in Design Writing Criticism (London College of Communication, 2010) and a First Class BA (Hons) in Visual Communication Design (Ravensbourne, 1995).
+Andrew is a Senior Fellow of the Higher Education Academy and holds a PGCE with Distinction (University of Essex), an MA with Distinction in Design Writing Criticism (University of the Arts London) and a First Class BA (Hons) in Visual Communication Design (Ravensbourne)

 View the BA (Hons) Graphic and Media Design course page.

 Telephone+44 (0)20 7514 6500